mehrvarz/rtcchat/README.md

 Two things!

-1. Unlike other WebRTC solutions, the rtcchat client will NOT instruct your device to contact any 3rd party servers, say, in order to retrieve your devices own public IP address. rtcchat comes with it's own STUN and signaling services.
+1. Unlike other WebRTC solutions, rtc chat client will NOT instruct your device to contact any 3rd party servers, say, in order to retrieve your devices own public IP address. rtcchat comes with it's own STUN and signaling services.